 The American Astronomical Society says that any given spot on the planet only sees temporary darkness from the moon’s shadow once every 400 years.

-Cities along the path are already planning events and large watch parties to ring in the Great North American Solar Eclipse that will last just a couple of minutes in any given location.
+Cities along the path are planning to host large watch parties, with millions expected to ring in the Great North American Solar Eclipse.

 Against all odds, a limited part of the U.S. that consists of southeastern Missouri, western Kentucky and southern Illinois will be in store for their second total solar eclipse in less than a decade.